meeber/titor/README.md

 `npm install --save-dev titor`

+# Usage

-# Setup
+## Setup

 `./node_modules/.bin/titor-setup`

 For npm v3.x or higher, you must then run `npm install` to install all of the peer dependencies that the setup script added to package.json.
 (Older versions of npm will install peer dependencies automatically when Titor is installed.)

 `titor-setup` does the following:

 1. Make a backup of your `package.json` named `package.json.save`
 1. Edit `package.json`:
     - Set `main` to `build/`
     - Add Titor's `peerDependencies`
 1. Create `.babelrc` if it doesn't exist
 1. Create `.eslintignore` if it doesn't exist
 1. Create `.eslintrc.yml` if it doesn't exist
 1. Create `.gitignore` if it doesn't exist
 1. Create `.titorrc.yml` if it doesn't exist
 1. Create `.travis.yml` if it doesn't exist
 1. Create `src/index.js` if it doesn't exist
 1. Create `test/.eslintrc.yml` if it doesn't exist
 1. Create `test/index.js` if it doesn't exist

 You can remove `package.json.save` after reviewing the new `package.json`.

-# Usage

 ## Write Code